Turtles all the way

 Old solutions are no longer relevant

 Times have changed.
 We are in the internet age now.
-With some noteworthy exceptions, mainly on mainland Africa, power sources are available and power costs are going down more then going up.
+With some noteworthy exceptions, power sources are available and power costs are going down more then going up.
 And it is not just that.
 Communication has been modernized too.
 There are a myriad of ways to communicate with each other.
 The use of hierarchical structures where people talked to people who in turn talked to people is no longer required.
 The problem is that the hierarchy apparently did not receive the memo yet.

 Now, rather than assisting organisations in taking the next step in their growth, in the next step in their evolution, those hierarchical managers are preventing the organisations from doing that.
 They are now, more than ever, the overhead.
 And you know what is so dangerous about overhead, right?
 Well, it usually is over your head.
 Which puts you at risk when it will eventually will come tumbling down.